aeoncl/Tachyon-Setup/README.md

 3. Run Windows Live Messenger (Tachyon)

 ## Log-in
-You can connect to Windows Live Messenger using your matrix id in an email format: `{user_id}@server` If your password is longer than the 16 characters WLM gives us, you can type `tachyon` as the password, you will be able to login through a web page served locally, and then reconnect through the client.
+You can connect to Windows Live Messenger using your matrix id in an email format: `{user_id}@server.com`

+If your password is longer than the 16 characters WLM gives us, you can type `tachyon` as the password, you will be able to login through a web page served locally, and then reconnect through the client.